Harmonic analysis approach to the relative Riemann-Roch theorem on global fields: Background

-In the geometric case we can always choose the transcendental element $t$ of $K$ such that the extension $L/K$ is unramified for each infinite place, i.e. the local doscriminant $\mathfrak{d}_{L_w/K_v}$ is trivial for $v|w$ infinite (see \cite{det}).
+When $v$ is archimedean we put $d_{K_v/L_w}=1$, i.e. we always see the archimedean places as unramified.
+In the geometric case we can always choose the transcendental element $t$ of $L$ such that the extension $K/L$ is unramified for each infinite place, i.e. the local discriminant $\mathfrak{d}_{K_v/L_w}$ is trivial for $v|w$ infinite (see \cite{det}[Lemma]).
+We need to work with this choice of $t$ so that the equation \ref{disc} holds (see \cite{det}[Theorem]).